 Deferred Rent Receivable and Charges-Deferred rent receivable and charges consist of deferred rent, deferred leasing costs, deferred offering costs (Note 10) and other deferred costs.
 Deferred rent receivable is \$54,798,000 and \$52,619,000 at June 30, 2018 and December 31, 2017, respectively.
 Deferred leasing costs, which represent lease commissions and other direct costs associated with the acquisition of tenants, are capitalized and amortized on a straight-line basis over the terms of the related leases.
 Deferred leasing costs of \$49,460,000 and \$52,414,000 are presented net of accumulated amortization of \$22,557,000 and \$23,807,000 at June 30, 2018 and December 31, 2017, respectively.
 Deferred offering costs represent direct costs incurred in connection with our offering of Series A Preferred Units (as defined in Note 10), excluding costs specifically identifiable to a closing, such as commissions, dealer-manager fees, and other offering fees and expenses.
 For a specific issuance of Series A Preferred Units, associated offering costs are reclassified as a reduction of proceeds raised on the issuance date.
 Offering costs incurred but not directly related to a specifically identifiable closing are deferred.
-Deferred offering costs are first allocated to each issuance on a pro-rata basis equal to the ratio of Series A Preferred Units issuance to the maximum number of Series A Preferred Units that are expected to be issued.
-Then, the deferred offering costs allocated to such issuance based on the relative fair value of the instruments on the date of issuance.
-The deferred offering costs allocated to such issuance based on the relative fair value of the instruments on the date of issuance.
-The deferred offering costs of \$4,185,000 and \$3,401,000 related to our offering of Series A Preferred Warrants are reductions to temporary equity and permanent equity, respectively.
-Deferred offering costs of \$4,185,000 and \$3,401,000 related to our offering of Series A Preferred Units are included in deferred rent receivable
+Deferred offering costs are first allocated to each issuance on a pro-rata basis equal to the ratio of Series A Preferred Units issued in an issuance to the maximum number of Series A Preferred Units that are expected to be issued.
+Then, the deferred offering costs allocated to such issuance are further allocated to the Series A Preferred Stock (as defined in Note 10) and Series A Preferred Warrants (as defined in Note 10) issued in such issuance based on the relative fair value of the instruments on the date of issuance.
+The deferred offering costs allocated to the Series A Preferred Stock and Series A Preferred Warrants are reductions to temporary equity and permanent equity, respectively.
+Deferred offering costs of \$4,185,000 and \$3,401,000 related to our offering of Series A Preferred Units are included